COASTAL JAW SURGERY

 Dr. Philip J.

 Dr. Hedger specializes in treating issues that involve restoring missing teeth.
 He is highly trained in dental implants, crowns, bridges and dentures.
-Dr. Hedger is a faculty member of the Pikos Institute, teaching implant prosthodontics.
+Dr. Hedger is a faculty member of the Pikos Institute, teaching prosthodontics.

 Dr. Anthony M.